 Note You need administrative rights to change the settings.

-A boot virus (also known as a boot infector or an MBR or DBR virus) targets and infects a specific, physical section of a computer system that contains information crucial to the proper operation of the computer's operating system (OS).
-Boot viruses may differ based on whether they target the MBR, the DBR or the FBR:
+A boot virus (also known as a boot infector, an MBR virus or DBR virus) targets and infects a specific, physical section of a computer system that contains information crucial to the proper operation of the computer's operating system (OS).